Do you need license for boating in Florida [Explained]General Info

 That’s a simplified checklist to help guide you in the right direction.
 If you’re new to the world of boating, you might want to check out boating at night, fire safety while boating, how to plane out a boat or just some general boating guides.

 Once you do, you’ll already be ahead of most doing the safety course and it should help you speed through it in no time.
+If you want to go a step further, you can rent a boat in Florida and get an idea of how the boat operates.

 The licensing requirements for boating in Florida aren’t too complicated.
 You can be sorted and ready to go in as little as 4 weeks and in most cases sooner.
 Again, as mentioned above, you’ll need to complete a boat safety course.